Securing your wireless network

 The early wireless local area network (WLAN) security methods were not very robust.
 Wired equivalent privacy (WEP) devices have particularly been prone to hacking.

-As a result, the Wi-Fi Alliance, which represents most suppliers of wireless hardware, has produced better security protocols called Wi-Fi protected access and its successor, WPA2.
+As a result, the Wi-Fi Alliance, which represents most suppliers of wireless hardware, has produced better security protocols called Wi-Fi protected access (WPA) and its successors, WPA2 and WPA3.

 What is Wi-Fi protected access?

-WPA and WPA2 use different methods of encryption that are stronger and better designed than WEP.
-You can select products that use WPA and WPA2 by looking for 'Wi-Fi WPA' in their specifications.
+Wi-Fi protected access uses different methods of encryption that are stronger and better designed than WEP.
+You can select products that use Wi-Fi protected access by looking for 'Wi-Fi WPA' in their specifications.
 Products that comply with WPA will work together - a critically important requirement.

 - Personal mode - uses a pre-shared password or pass phrase for authentication.
 This simple approach makes sure a computer can only get access to the WLAN if the password matches the access point's password.